modmore/docs/en/01_Commerce/v1/10_Invoices.md

 The primary component is an incrementing number, `{{ increment }}` in the template.
 The `commerce.invoice_increment_reset_yearly` system setting determines if that number resets at the start of each year or not.

+With the `commerce.invoice_increment_start` system setting you can determine the starting number for invoice reference.

-The invoice reference works the same as the [order reference](Orders/Reference), so check that documentation for more details about what you can set the template to.
+The invoice reference works the same as the [order reference](Orders/Reference), so check that documentation for more details about what you can set the template to, and what the different settings do.